SPoovathumkadavil/Syvio-Detrola/BIO/Enzyme Regulation/Enzyme Inhibitance.md

 The substrate could conform to an enzyme such that a reaction could occur due to the catalysis by the enzyme.

+If a substrate causes an irreversible interaction with an enzyme, that enzyme has been inhibited.
+The enzyme cannot catalyze anything else because it is inhibited by whatever is in its active site.

+If there is an incredible fit between enzyme and substrate and the product cannot be released this causes inhibition.

+"This is how drugs work, folks"

+eg. Ibuprofen inhibits the enzymes that might be causing pain.

+If increased affinity of enzyme, the reaction rate is increased.

+If higher affinity, less concentration is needed to produce a higher reaction rate.

+### Hemoglobin
+Primary transport of oxygen from the respiratory system to body cells.

+There are different types, fetal v. adult.